dhellmann/pymotw-3/source/asyncio/index.rst

 .. note::

-   ``asyncio`` is still a *provisional* module.
-The API may change in backwards-incompatible ways, and the entire module may be removed, though that is much less likely.
+   In Python 3.5, ``asyncio`` is still a *provisional* module.
+The API was stablized in Python 3.6, and most of the changes were backported to later patch releases of Python 3.5.
+As a result, the module may work slightly differently under different versions of Python 3.5.

 ..
    - run_until_complete() vs. run_forever()